-Tokyo Tanmen Tonari Shingeki Tanmen Instant Ramen from Lawson
+Tokyo Tanmen Tonari Shingeki Tanmen Instant Noodle

-Myojo Tokyo Tanmen Tonari Shingeki Tanmen
+Myojo Tokyo Tanmen Tonari Shingeki Tanmen Instant Noodle from Lawson

-This “Shingeki Tanmen (辛激タンメン)” instant cup ramen was created through the collaboration between a leading Japanese instant noodles manufacturer “Myojo (明星)” and a popular Tokyo-based ramen chain “Tokyo Tanmen Tonari (東京タンメン トナリ)”, and was released in March this year.
+The Shingeki Tanmen (辛激タンメン)” instant noodle was created through a collaboration between Myojo and the Tokyo-based ramen chain “Tokyo Tanmen Tonari (東京タンメン トナリ)” and was released in March of this year.

-Originally, “Tanmen (タンメン)” is a bowl of salt-based noodle soup topped with plenty of vegetables that is eaten mainly in the Kanto region around Tokyo, but the Shingeki Tanmen is a Tonkotsu-based noodle dish with the broth made with pork bones.
+The dish is originally a salt-based noodle soup simmered with plenty of stir-fried vegetables, but the Shingeki Tanmen is a Tonkotsu-based bowl of ramen with a broth made with pork bones.

-Finally, according to the ingredient list on the cup, the soup base for Myojo Tokyo Tanmen Tonari Shingeki Tanmen consists of lard, pork, chicken extract, sweeteners, spices, starch, protein hydrolyzate, miso soybean paste, salt, wheat flour, flavorings, seafood extract, flavor oil, vegetable fat and oil, dextrin, unrefined soy sauce, XO sauce, and chili bean sauce.
+As for the ingredients, based on the list on the side of the cup, the soup base of this instant ramen consists of lard, pork, chicken extract, sweeteners, spices, starch, protein hydrolyzate, miso, salt, wheat flour, flavoring, seafood extract, flavor oil, vegetable fat, dextrin, unrefined soy sauce, XO sauce, and chili bean sauce.